Our plugin, Servebolt Optimizer, enables you to:

 - Add our best practice database optimizations for WordPress and WooCommerce

 - Read the ErrorLog directly from the WordPress Admin dashboard

 - Enable Full-Page Caching (HTML cache)

 Servebolt Optimizer is configurable either through WordPress Admin or through WP-CLI, which is covered beneath.

 Allows you to optimize your database and set the right table indexes.
 Optimizing will add any missing indexes and convert all tables to use modern storage engines.

 This is where you can enable HTML caching (Full-Page Cache) through our plugin.
 You can also set WordPress posts to exclude caching from.
 Keep in mind that if you enable HTML caching through our plugin, you will also need to enable “Static Files + Full-Page Cache” in the settings of your site in our Control Panel.

 Cache Purging with Servebolt CDN

-Purging the full cache has a temporary impact on the performance of your site, because the cache needs to be rebuilt afterwards.
-For users this means a temporary slower experience.
+Purging the full cache has a temporary impact on the performance of your site because the cache needs to be rebuilt afterward.
+For users, this means a temporary slower experience.